retiukhina/Exercises_CPP_Lippman_book/Basics/Classes/README.md

 …it knows you’re inside Sales_data.
 So it lets you refer to member variables like revenue or units_sold directly — without writing this->revenue.

+# Constructor

+A constructor is a special member function in a class that is automatically called when you create an object of that class.

+Its main job is to initialize the data members (variables inside the object).
+📌 Key Points:

+    It has the same name as the class.
+    It has no return type (not even void).
+    You can define multiple constructors with different parameters (called constructor overloading).
+    If you don’t write any constructor, C++ provides a default constructor for you.
+    Constructors have the same name as the class.
+    Unlike other functions, constructors have no return type.
+Like other functions, constructors have a (possibly empty) parameter list and a (possibly empty) function body.
+    A class can have multiple constructors.
+Like any other overloaded function, the constructors must differ from each other in the number or types of their parameters.
+    Unlike other member functions, constructors may not be declared as const.
+When we create a const object of a class type, the object does not assume its “constness” until after the constructor completes the object’s initialization.
+Thus, constructors can write to const objects during their construction.

+# Access Control and Encapsulation

+In C++ we use access specifiers to enforce encapsulation:

+• Members defined after a public specifier are accessible to all part of the program.
+The public members define the interface to the class.

+• Members defined after a private specifier are accessible only to the member functions of the same class.
+Code outside the class cannot access it directly.
+The private sections encapsulate (i.e., hide) the implementation.